NEW: 186 people are dead and 8,200 hospitalized, Chinese state media Xinhua reports

 The quake struck just after 8 a.m. local time Saturday, about 115 kilometers (70 miles) away from the provincial capital, Chengdu, at a depth of around 12 kilometers, according to the U.S. Geological Survey.
 There was conflicting information about the earthquake’s strength, with the USGS putting the magnitude at 6.6 and the China Earthquake Networks Center gauging it at 7.0.

 It was followed by a series of aftershocks, some of them as strong as magnitude 5.1, the USGS said.

 Authorities have responded by sending rescue workers to the area around the epicenter, briefly halting flights at the airport in Chengdu and suspending high-speed rail operations, state media reported.

 The emergency response appeared to be substantial.
 Soldiers were seen heading into the area, while the government and Red Cross set up triage centers.

 The event stirred memories of the devastating earthquake that hit Sichuan in 2008, killing more than 87,000 people.

-First responders to Saturday's quake reported that the damage didn't appear to be as severe as what was seen after the 2008 disaster, according to CCTV.
+First responders to Saturday’s quake reported that the damage caused didn’t appear to be as severe as what was seen in the aftermath of the 2008 disaster, according to CCTV.

-Fan Xiaodong, a student in Chengdu, said that when buildings began to shake in the city, many of his startled classmates rushed out of their dorms, some of them wearing only the clothes they'd been sleeping in.
+Fan Xiaodong, a student in Chengdu, said when the tremors began to shake buildings in the city, many of his startled classmates rushed out of their dorms, some of them wearing only the clothes they’d been sleeping in.